 NEVER be afraid to ask your builder (or potential builders) questions!
 Ask ANY and ALL questions that you need to be answered.
 And like I said, if your builder gives you push-back, that can be a red flag.

 I’m going to get you started with 10 questions and I imagine you’ll think of a few more as we go through this list.
-(Psst … I include an entire questionnaire for your builder interviews inside my Building Your Foundation private home build program).
+(Psst … I include an entire questionnaire for your builder interviews inside my private ‘Before You Build’ home build prep program).

 QUESTIONS TO ASK POTENTIAL BUILDERS